mechdampiitb/mechdampiitb.github.io/_posts/Experiences/Intern/2024-12-21-ashita_barclays.md

 At 11 AM I left the institute, reached at 12:30 PM .I would have lunch and get started with the project.
 Go to bloomberg terminal and login.
 Had daily meetings with the stakeholders.
 Half of the projects with India, and the other with Asia, India, and team with Paris.
 Approach all the people from one specific desk match time with them.
 Had sessions with Barclays too.
 My major desk was Structured credit trading- Global Credit Asset and Financing Solutions.

 ### What is something you didn't know would be a relevant skill to have but helped you in your internship, or what was a skill you were surprised to figure out you needed for your internship?
 Pretty much everything.
 Excel would be a nice addition, I’d say.
 Brush up your Python skills.
 You can't survive in this world without coding skills, even in finance.
 It's nice if you know about fixed income and the financial world in general.
-Read up through CFA level 1 material, not in-depth, rather covering its breadth.

 ### Tell me about your transition to the city, accommodation(PG, hostel, rented apartment, relative’s), food and transportation.
 Was it compensated by the company?
 Did they help in any way?
 Stayed in H-15, on campus only.
 So, the company didn’t help with anything.